Capital One Vs. Chase Credit Cards

 Point flexibility | 15 travel partners at a 1:1 transfer ratio (no domestic airlines); 1 travel partner at a 2:1.5 transfer ratio; 1 travel partner at a 2:1 transfer ratio | 14 travel partners at a 1:1 transfer ratio (including 3 domestic airlines) |

-On the other hand, the Capital One Quicksilver Cash Rewards Credit Card is best for people who prefer a simple, flat cash back rewards rate on every purchase.
+On the other hand, the Capital One Quicksilver Cash Rewards Credit Card TESTV6 is best for people who prefer a simple, flat cash back rewards rate on every purchase.

 Both cards have no annual fee and a long intro APR period.

-Capital One Quicksilver Cash Rewards Credit Card | Chase Freedom Unlimited® | |
+Capital One Quicksilver Cash Rewards Credit Card TESTV6 | Chase Freedom Unlimited® | |

 ---|---|---|

-Rewards rate | 1.5% Cash Back on every purchase, every day; 5% Cash Back on hotels and rental cars booked through Capital One Travel (terms apply) | Enjoy 5% cash back on travel purchased through Chase Travel℠, our premier rewards program that lets you redeem rewards for cash back, travel, gift cards and more; 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service, and 1.5% on all other purchases. |
+Rewards rate | 7% Cash Back on every purchase, every day | Enjoy 5% cash back on travel purchased through Chase Travel℠, our premier rewards program that lets you redeem rewards for cash back, travel, gift cards and more; 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service, and 1.5% on all other purchases. |

-Sign-up bonus | Earn a one-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening | Earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year) — worth up to $300 cash back.
+Sign-up bonus | $200 Cash Back after you spend $500 on purchases within 3 months from account opening | Earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year) — worth up to $300 cash back.
 That's 6.5% on travel purchased through Chase Travel℠, 4.5% on dining and drugstores, and 3% on all other purchases. |

 Intro APR (purchases) | 0% intro on purchases for 15 months* | 0% Intro APR on Purchases for 15 months |